How To Calculate Dates In Google Sheets

 Calculating Dates

 There are several ways to calculate dates in Google Sheets.
-Here are a few examples: (See Also: How To Count If In Google Sheets)
+Here are a few examples: (See Also: How Do I Create A Graph On Google Sheets)

 To calculate the date one week from today, you can use the following formula: